jinunyachhyon/Yolov3/README.md

 ```

 ### Use pre-trained weights:
-Instead of training, you can use the pre-trained weight: `Yolov3_epoch80.pth`
+Instead of training, you can use the pre-trained weight: `Yolov3_epoch80.pth` or `Yolov3_epoch50.pth`.

+* `Yolov3_epoch80.pth` : Trained on test.csv (4951 unique values) performs well on test-set images.
+* `Yolov3_epoch50.pth` : Trained on train.csv (16550 unique values) performs well on train-set images.

 ## Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to open issues or pull requests for improvements or fixes.